Walgreens The Thread

 Different types (classes) of antidepressants include:

-Selective serotonin reuptake inhibitors (SSRIs) SSRIs are a common starting point for people initiating antidepressant medication treatment for the first time.
-This type of antidepressant typically has fewer side effects, and when higher doses are needed is generally considered a safer option than others.
-Common side effects include nausea, diarrhea, dizziness, headaches and insomnia.
+• Selective serotonin reuptake inhibitors (SSRIs): SSRIs are a common starting point for people initiating antidepressant medication treatment for the first time.
+This type of antidepressant typically has fewer side effects, and when higher doses are needed, it’s generally considered a safer option than others.

-Tricyclic antidepressants These medicines are usually only prescribed when an SSRI is not successful and generally are accompanied by more side effects, including blurred vision, bladder problems and increased heart rate.
+• Tricyclic antidepressants: These medicines are usually only prescribed when an SSRI is not successful, and in general, they may be accompanied with more side effects, including blurred vision, bladder problems and increased heart rate.

 How will antidepressants make you feel?

-Once you and your healthcare provider have determined a treatment plan and medication, it's important to adhere to the dosage and the schedule, even if you don't feel a change in your mood and other symptoms of depression.
-As indicated above, it takes a while for antidepressants to take effect.
+Once you and your healthcare provider have determined a treatment plan and medication, it's important to adhere to the dosage and the schedule, even if you don't feel a change in your mood and other symptoms of depression right away.
+It may take a while for antidepressants to take effect.
 If you don't feel better after three weeks, talk with your provider, but remember to be patient with yourself.
+You should also notify your healthcare provider if you experience bothersome side effects or any changes in health conditions.
 You may need a different medication, a different dosage or a different treatment, and your healthcare provider will help you explore different options.

 Can you become addicted to antidepressants?

 Many people express concerns about becoming addicted to antidepressants.
-These medications aren't tranquilizers.
-You will not get high from them, and you can't become addicted to them, although some antidepressants may cause withdrawal-like symptoms or worsen depression symptoms unless you slowly taper off your dose.
+Antidepressants are not addictive and do not produce the same effects in the brain as other addictive substances.
+Some antidepressants may cause withdrawal-like symptoms or worsen depression symptoms unless you slowly taper off your dose, but these are not symptoms of addiction.

 Tips to help manage common side effects of antidepressants

-Some people experience side effects with antidepressants.
-These often resolve within a few weeks once your body gets used to the medication.
-If the side effects persist, talk with your provider or your pharmacist.
+Some people may experience side effects with antidepressants.
+These often resolve within a few weeks once your body adjusts to the medication.
+If the side effects continue, talk with your provider or your pharmacist, especially if they become more severe.

 Some strategies to deal with the most common side effects include:

 • Nausea.
-To help with the nausea, take the antidepressant with a small meal, unless the medication's instructions include taking it on an empty stomach.
-Eat smaller, more frequent meals throughout the day, and drink plenty of fluids.
+To help with the nausea, you may take the antidepressant with a small meal, unless the medication's instructions include taking it on an empty stomach.
+You may also try to eat smaller, more frequent meals throughout the day, and drinking plenty of fluids.

 • Weight gain.
 People on antidepressants may gain weight because of fluid retention, lack of activity or increased appetite once the depression symptoms improve.
-Keep a food diary and track what you eat.
-Exercise regularly, eat lower-calorie foods and avoid saturated fats and sugar.
+Keeping a food diary and tracking what you eat may help you manage your diet.
+You should also try to exercise regularly, eat lower-calorie foods and avoid saturated fats and sugar.

 • Fatigue or drowsiness.
 Fatigue and drowsiness are common, especially when just beginning antidepressant treatment.
 Avoid driving or operating dangerous machinery when taking these medications.
 Consider regular activity, such as walking, and take your antidepressant medication at bedtime unless otherwise directed by your healthcare provider.